From Implicit to Explicit: Token-Efficient Logical Supervision for Mathematical Reasoning in LLMs: Experiments

 \subsubsection{In-Distribution Performance}

 Table~\ref{tab:in-domain} presents results on in-distribution benchmarks (GSM8K and SVAMP), comparing FSLR against CoT-SFT using three teacher models for data generation.

 \textbf{FSLR consistently outperforms CoT-SFT across all settings.} Across all three target models and teacher configurations, FSLR achieves superior or comparable performance to CoT-SFT, with particularly substantial improvements when using LLaMA-3.1-70B as the teacher: +5.2\% on LLaMA-3.1-8B (GSM8K), +5.5\% on LLaMA-3.1-8B (SVAMP), +7.5\% on Qwen2.5-7B (GSM8K), averaging +4.8\% improvement.
 When using Qwen2.5-72B and Self as data sources, FSLR achieves average improvements of +1.1\% and +3.8\% respectively.
+To further verify that FSLR's gains stem from the first-step design rather than general planning supervision, we compare against a Plan-and-Solve fine-tuning baseline~\cite{plan_tuning} in Appendix~\ref{plan_solve_baseline}.

 \textbf{FSLR enables general-purpose models to surpass math-specialized models.} As shown in Table~\ref{tab:in-domain}, math-specialized models such as DeepSeek-Math-7B and Qwen2.5-Math-7B achieve 78.70\% and 79.20\% on GSM8K, and 82.20\% and 85.50\% on SVAMP respectively.
 In contrast, FSLR-trained general-purpose models substantially outperform these specialized baselines.
 For example, Qwen2.5-7B with self-generated FSLR data achieves 88.90\% on GSM8K and 93.00\% on SVAMP, surpassing Qwen2.5-Math-7B by +9.7\% and +7.5\% respectively.
 These gains suggest that models benefit more from focused supervision that isolates the understanding of logical relationships.